Think Strategically As A Backward-Looking Exercise

 With the backward-looking mindset, strategy ceases to be a speculative exercise, and instead becomes one of enhanced focus and attack.

-The reason this is generally successful is because most markets don’t change dramatically from one year to the next.
+The reason this is generally successful is that most markets don’t change dramatically from one year to the next.
 There are exceptions to this of course.
 The format wars of consumer technology through the 80s, 90s, and 00s, fought between concepts like VHS, Betamax, DVD, Minidisc, etc. was genuinely turbulent, with each option having to be wildly speculative in their strategic plays.
 But such market conditions are extremely rare.
 At most you are probably dealing with some vague and slowly emerging consumer trends like “ethical” or “plant based” or “data led” (ugh) – and even in these cases adherence to these trends is entirely optional.
 The brands who reject them are as likely to thrive as die.

 When you think about it this point is bloody obvious, since many businesses have never meaningfully changed their strategies.
 How they deliver on them might evolve a bit, but the core market position remains relatively untouched.
 Good strategies – especially in consumer markets – are often evergreen.
 The dominant brands 10 years ago in most sectors remain amongst the dominant brands today.
 Prediction, schmediction.